asmacdo/operator-sdk/website/content/en/docs/ansible/user-guide.md

+---
-# Ansible User Guide for Operator SDK
+title: Ansible User Guide for Operator SDK
+linkTitle: User Guide
+weight: 5
+---

 This guide walks through an example of building a simple memcached-operator powered by Ansible using tools and libraries provided by the Operator SDK.